Reading: Simple view of reading

 The simple view of reading is a scientific theory about reading comprehension.
-According to the theory, in order to comprehend what they are reading students need both decoding skills and oral language (listening) comprehension ability.
+According to the theory, to comprehend what they are reading students need both decoding skills and oral language (listening) comprehension ability.
 Neither is enough on their own.
-In other words, they need the ability to recognize and process (e.g., sound out) the text, and the ability to understand the language in which the text is written (i.e., vocabulary, grammar and background knowledge).
-Students are not reading if they can decode words but do not understand their meaning.
-Similarly, students are not reading if they cannot decode words that they would ordinarily recognize and understand if they heard them spoken out loud.

 It is expressed in this equation:

 Decoding × Oral Language Comprehension = Reading Comprehension.

-As shown in the graphic, the Simple View of Reading proposes four broad categories of developing readers: typical readers; poor readers (general reading disability); dyslexics; and hyperlexics.

 Scarborough's reading rope

-Hollis Scarborough, the creator of the Reading Rope and senior scientist at Haskins Laboratories, is a leading researcher of early language development and its connection to later literacy.

-Scarborough published the Reading Rope infographic in 2001 using strands of rope to illustrate the many ingredients that are involved in becoming a skilled reader.
-The upper strands represent language-comprehension and reinforce one another.
-The lower strands represent word-recognition and work together as the reader becomes accurate, fluent, and automatic through practice.
+Hollis Scarborough published the Reading Rope infographics in 2001 using strands of rope to illustrate the many ingredients involved in becoming a skilled reader.
+The upper strands represent language comprehension and reinforce one another.
+The lower strands represent word recognition and work together as the reader becomes accurate, fluent, and automatic through practice.
 The upper and lower strands all weave together to produce a skilled reader.

 More recent research by Laurie E. Cutting and Hollis S. Scarborough has highlighted the importance of executive function processes (e.g. working memory, planning, organization, self-monitoring, and similar abilities) to reading comprehension.
-Easy texts do not require much executive functions, however more difficult text require more "focus on the ideas".
-Reading comprehension strategies, such as summarizing, may help.